2023-10-13 06:54:00

 David Slomo: I have a lot of general terms in my notes app and write phrases or words in them.
 And there are tons of hummed tunes in the recording app.
 When I actually make music, I scan the material.
 Most of it is bad.
 But every now and then something stands out.
 I can now assess this quite well.

 David Slomo: I once said to my girlfriend, if we break up, you’ll become a song.
 Which is what happened then.
-“In Another Life” streamed really well after “Traffic Light on Yellow.”
+“In Another Life” streamed really well following “Traffic Light on Yellow.”
 It just happened organically.
 With Tiktok It’s easy today, I make a video, put myself in a shopping cart or something else and that’s often enough.
 Classic music videos are a bit dying out, especially among young people.

 Your melodies sometimes have a Balkan touch.
 Is that on purpose?

-David Slomo: Mathea asked me about it once in a session.
+David Slomo: Mathea asked me regarding it once in a session.
 That’s when it clicked for me, and I’ve been trying to use it more specifically ever since.
 Austria is also Balkan.
 I would like to combine that.
 It’s quite possible that we’ll soon hear more on a very big stage.

 Last question.
-Is “Chaos” about you?
+Is “Chaos” regarding you?

 David Slomo: I don’t know that. [lacht] The listeners have to answer that. [lacht] Did you really take that long to ask the question?
 Maybe I’ll answer that when the mic is off.